 The modern rustic style combines natural beauty with traditional materials.
 It mixes brushed metals, textures, neutral colors, and a warm ambiance.
 It’s hard to narrow down my list of must-haves for this post because this style has many outstanding elements.
 But, I’m keeping it to what I consider to be the five essential Must Have’s.

 1. The Setting.
 What speaks more rustic than a home nestled amid a canopy of trees?
 Maybe you have a mountain home where you can watch deer sipping from a running stream beyond your back deck?
 If you have the option of planning your home to be set in nature, this is the foundation for establishing your modern rustic style.

 Next, consult your architect to design a home with bold, clean lines that create a contemporary architectural style.
 This is an emphatic point to modernize a home rooted in natural surroundings.

 2. Natural Elements.
 One of the reasons I love nature is my inherent connection with living things outdoors.
 Evaluate your style and select natural elements like wood, textiles, brick, and grass.
-Modern rustic style homes often display beautiful mahogany wood flooring and ceiling beams.
+Modern rustic-style homes often display beautiful mahogany wood flooring and ceiling beams.
 I love the Manganese Saltillo Tile flooring trend, as seen with this hexagon tile pattern.
 Manganese Saltillo is a (clay) tile that blends neutral, dark, and subdued brown colors with hues of terracotta.
-Not only is Saltillo tile an inexpensive, durable, and low-maintenance flooring option, but the natural color range opens up versatility for your modern rustic décor accents.
+Saltillo tile is an inexpensive, durable, and low-maintenance flooring option, and the natural color range opens up versatility for your modern rustic décor accents.